 There is correspondence in the records between the army and Edward’s mother.
 These concern arrangements for receiving his medals, commemorative plaque and scroll and the return of his possessions.
 These possessions were listed ‘letters and photos, pipe, religious book, cigarette case and purse’.

-There is a relatives form in the records which was completed after his death.
+There is a relatives form (Statement of the names and Addresses of all the Relatives of the above-names deceased Soldier in each of the degrees specified below that are now living.) which was completed after his death.
 It listed the following family members but it doesn’t tally with the census information earlier on this page.

 Mother of the Soldier:- Ann Bond, Old Stores, Ewloe, Nr.
 Chester.